sbk0716/go-reporting/README.md

 - A template file created in Google Docs.
 - A template file created in Google Sheets.

+### Notes：
+- The template file must be shared with the service account.

 ## 2.1.
 Set up your environment
 ### Enable the API
 1. Enable the following APi in the Google Cloud console.